hawtio/hawtio-next/docs/releasing.md

 > [!NOTE]
 > Hawtio is a web UI console, so we normally think new features to the console are backward compatible.
 Thus, we raise the major version only when the project reaches an important milestone, requires major upgrades of some key components such as React and PatternFly in a backward compatible way, or needs to pivot the basic conditions of the project.

-## Releasing @hawtio/react
+## Releasing a package

-To release the `@hawtio/react` package, follow these steps:
+To release a `@hawtio/<package-name>` package that uses [commit-and-tag-version](https://github.com/absolute-version/commit-and-tag-version), follow these steps:

-1. Run the following script to increase the `version` in [packages/hawtio/package.json](../packages/hawtio/package.json).
-It uses [commit-and-tag-version](https://github.com/absolute-version/commit-and-tag-version), which automatically increases the version appropriately based on the commit history, creates a commit and a tag, and updates the changelog:
+1. Run the following script to increase the `version` in `packages/<package-name>/package.json` (for example, [packages/hawtio/package.json](../packages/hawtio/package.json)) automatically.
+Since it uses `commit-and-tag-version`, the script automatically increases the version appropriately based on the commit history, creates a commit and a tag, and updates the changelog:

    ```console
    yarn release:hawtio